VildeBruhn/vildebruhn.github.io/day1/univar.md

 The OU model with a moving optimum can be fitted using the `opt.joint.OUBM` function.
 The OU model with a moving optimum and with the ancestral state at optimum can be fitted using the `opt.joint.OUBM` function together with the argument `opt.anc = TRUE`.

+In the [next section]({% link day1/univar_apply.md %}), we will learn how to apply these models to actual data in evoTS.